wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

 Usage example
 ~~~~~~~~~~~~~

-If you want to utilize a multi-node cluster in slurm:
+If you want to utilize a multi-node cluster in Slurm:

 .. code-block:: bash